 - Pick a Nice Day– Butterflies are solar-powered creatures, They’re inactive and very hard to find on cold, rainy, heavily overcast or extremely windy days.

 - Go as Often as You Can– Since different butterfly species are active during different periods of the year (we call these “flight periods”), try to make regular trips to your survey site(s).
 Every two to three weeks from late April through October would be ideal.
 If you spread visits to a given site over more than one year, go at different months each year so that you’ll cover all potential flight periods.
+You can use our weekly Flight Chart to see which species may be flying each week in Vermont.

 - Get Permission– Consult the landowner before visiting private property.
 If you explain the atlas, you’ll probably get permission to visit (maybe they will even join you!).
 Some private land – reserves owned by The Nature Conservancy, for example – are fragile and require permits or permission to visit.
 When in doubt, contact the atlas coordinator with your questions.

-During Your Site Visit:
+During Your Survey

-You’ll be using a Site Visit Form to record information about your site (site name, site location, date of visit, time at the site, etc.) and to keep a count of the butterflies you find.
+If it is helpful, you can use an optional Site Visit Form to record information about your site (site name, site location, date of visit, time at the site, etc.) and to keep a count of the butterflies you find.
 The Site Visit Form allows you to describe a site and note all butterfly species you encounter there.
 Complete a separate form every time you visit a site.
 Download a PDF of the Site Visit Form to print and use.

 Field Tip!
 Fill out the top of the form before you begin your survey and then photograph it.
 All the images of butterflies after that belong to that survey.
 When you are finished, complete the form and photograph it again to signal the end of the survey on your camera roll.